lehathanh/acmate/README.md

 ### Binary

-You can download the binary file <a href="https://github.com/lehathanh/acmate/blob/master/acmate-lite.jar">here</a>.
+You can download the binary file of ACMate-Lite <a href="https://github.com/lehathanh/acmate/blob/master/acmate-lite.jar">here</a>.

 ### Source